 The Apply Style dialog box has only two controls.
-A list box of Styles, and an option to show.
-You can select one of four options from the "Show:" drop down list box shown here.
+A list box of styles, and a control for how wide a selection of styles to display.
+You can select one of four options from the "Show:" drop down list shown here.

-You simply choose a Style name from those listed and press Return or click on OK.
-What happens depends upon whether the Style is a (indicated by a period at the end of the Style name) or a Nestable Style.
+You simply choose a style name from those listed and press Return or click OK.
+What happens depends upon whether the style is a Linear (Paragraph) Style - indicated by a period at the end of the Style name - or a Nestable (Character) Style.